So, you’re asking how to become more self aware, right?

 - How writing can teach you to be more “present” in your everyday life.

-- How journaling will help you become incredibly self-aware (the MOST IMPORTANT benefit by a long-shot).
+- How to develop self awareness with journaling (the MOST IMPORTANT benefit by a long-shot).

 I won’t lie, my first month of journaling was basically just me screaming headfirst into a blank book (with my pen).